Are you interested in joining the Grow L+A Board? You are welcome to contact us.

-Julia grew up in and around the L-A community.
-She joined the Grow L+A board in 2014.
-Julia serves with the Good Food Council of Lewiston-Auburn as their Coordinator, and with Androscoggin Land Trust as Conservation Assistant.
+Julia joined the Grow L+A board in 2014.
+Julia was raised in and around the Lewiston-Auburn community and is currently employed with the Good Food Council of Lewiston-Auburn and the Androscoggin Land Trust.
 She holds a degree in Sociology from the University of Maine.
 Julia is a resident and member-owner in the RAISE-Op Housing Cooperative in downtown Lewiston and lives there with her partner.

 Doris was born and raised in Lewiston and now lives in Auburn.
 She worked for the State of Maine for 38 years and is currently retired.
 Her experience in the Department of Health and Human Services included work as a Social Worker, Manager and Supervisor for statewide contracted family planning and nutrition services, Operations Manager for the Bureau of Maine’s Elderly, Assistant Director of the Bureau of Elder and Adult Services, and Health Planner for the Bureau of Health.
 She holds a Bachelor of Arts in Psychology from the University of Maine, Orono.